cambiotraining/unix-shell/materials/02-programming/03-loops.md

 - Use `nano` to create a new script called `count_variants.sh`.
 - Adapt the commands shown above to write a _for loop_ to search for the variants "Alpha", "Delta" and "Omicron".
-- Bonus: print a message indicating which of the variants is being searched for.
+- Print a message indicating which of the variants is being searched for.

+**Bonus (optional):** modify the script to output the results to a CSV file called `variant_counts.csv` with the name of the variant as the first column and the count as the second column.

 ::: {.callout-answer collapse=true}
 We can write the following script: